madmann91/slang/README.md

     pp.register_builtin_macros();
     // Create a semantic object, that will be used during type checking Sema sema(logger);
-    // Create a context and register all the builtin functions into the environment Context context(sema);
-    context.register_all();
     // Create a parser object that reads tokens from the preprocessor (you can choose to read directly from the lexer) Parser parser([&pp]() { return pp.preprocess(); }, sema, logger);